yarwest/dtld_parsing/pytorch_implementation/README.md

 Do trenowania sieci służy skrypt `train.py`.
 Po skonfigurowaniu środowiska wywołać w celu zapoznania się z parametrami:

+### Network training

+The `train.py` script is used to train the network.
+After setting up the environment call to see the parameters:

 ```bash
 python3 -m trafficlightdetection.train --help
 ```

 Konfiguracja wykorzystana w pracy znajduje się w pliku `configuration.yml`.

+The configuration used in the work is in the `configuration.yml` file.

 ### Dokonywanie predykcji

 Detekcja na pojedynczych zdjęciach jest możliwa dzięki skryptowi `predict.py`.
 Wywołanie poprzez:

+### Making predictions

+Detection on individual photos is possible thanks to the `predict.py` script.
+Call via:

 ```bash
 python3 -m trafficlightdetection.predict --help
 ```

 Model wykorzystany w pracy znajduje się w katalogu:
+The model used in the work can be found in the catalog:
 `models/lightning_logs/version_2/checkpoints/epoch=5-step=38069.ckpt`